 The LAS Outstanding Newcomer Award aims to recognise the accomplishments of outstanding newcomers to the library profession upon the completion of the professional library qualification.

 The Award consists of a S$200 cheque.

 - Personal membership in LAS

 - Professional library experience of 5 years or less

-- Examples of outstanding qualities, e.g. outstanding work performance, level of involvement in professional activities, development of notable innovations at the workplace, success in promoting the library profession
+- Examples of outstanding qualities include but not limited to, outstanding work performance, level of involvement in professional activities, development of notable innovations at the workplace, success in promoting the library profession